Trippnology/BootstraPHP/README.md

 commercial use of it provided that you both credit [Trippnology](http://www.trippnology.com/) and release your work under a licence identical to this one.

-Please be aware that some of the components of Bootstrasp are covered by different licenses which are listed below.
+Please be aware that some of the components of BootstraPHP are covered by different licenses which are listed below.

 ###What’s included